BA (Ord) Early Learning & Care – Online Degree

-This two year online BA in Early Learning & Care Degree programme will commence in September 2021 with the first cohort of students graduating in May 2023 – details of graduation events will be confirmed nearer the time.
+This two year online BA in Early Learning & Care Degree programme is launching in September 2022* with the first cohort of students graduating in May 2024 – details of graduation events will be confirmed nearer the time.
 See below for details of the intended two year timetable semester plan.

 Please Note: this an indicative timetable and may be subject to change.

-Our BA in Early Learning & Care Degree which is offered in partnership with Oxford Brookes University leads to a Level 6 (UK) BA (Hons) Degree which is equivalent to a Level 7 (ROI) BA (Ord) Degree on the National Framework of Qualifications which is recognised Nationally and Internationally.
+Our BA in Early Learning & Care Degree which is offered in partnership with Oxford Brookes University is equivalent to a Level 7 BA (Ord) Degree with QAB (Qualifications Advisory Board for the ELC Sector) and a Level 8 - 180 ECTS BA (Hons) Degree on the National Framework of Qualifications and is recognised Nationally and Internationally.

 The full Degree programme consists of 13 modules totalling 120 ECTS Credits.
-60 ECTS Credits will also be awarded by Oxford Brookes for QQI 6M2007 Major award through their assessment of prior learning process and so you will be awarded a total of 180 ECTS upon the successful completion of the programme.
+60 ECTS Credits will also be awarded for modules completed as part of the QQI Level 6 Early Childhood Care & Education Major Award – 6M2007 through recognition of prior learning process and so you will be awarded a total of 180 ECTS credits upon the successful completion of the programme.